PatrickMennig/React-Boilerplate-Isomorphic-App/README.md

 The ultimate goal is to provide an extensive readme and code documentation.
 You should be able to understand what I've done just by reading this, but if you really want to use this boilerplate project, the code should explain itself to you with the code comments to provide a great way to start your next project.

+### Target Group
+Is this an introduction to react or just an explanation of the boilerplate project?
+Who should read this?
+If you're familiar with react and you've already developed some apps with it, using the typical infrastructure you might feel like this is not the right place for you.
+In case you just started learing react and want to have a base project that **explains** itself to you then you are in my target group.
+I will not explain every react/redux/... feature but explain the way they are combined and brought together.

+### Additional Notes

 This project is still WIP and many features are not yet implemented (see ToDo section below).
 If you feel like having a look, please do and leave me some feedback!
 I will work on adding more features as often as there is time left at the end of the day ;-)